PS1TD/OctoDash/Supported-Devices.md

 It is recommended to use a 5" or 7" display with a resolution of 800x480 px.
 You shouldn't choose a screen smaller than 3.5" and with a lower resolution than 480x320 px.

 The prebuilt electron app supports Raspberry Pi 2 and higher.
 The Raspberry Pi 1 is not supported and never will be supported.
-If you use a Pi 1 please use the Website Version or build the app yourself.
+If you use a Pi 1 please use the Website Version.

 All other SoCs that are using an armv7, arm64, or amd64 compatible, processer are supported as well.

 ## Recommended Board / SoC

-This is the same as for OctoPrint, I wouldn't recommend choosing anything lower than Pi 3 though.
-OctoDash will use some of the Pis resources, so be aware of that.
+This is the same as for OctoPrint, I wouldn't recommend choosing anything slower than Pi 3 though to ensure a smooth operation.

 SoCs from other vendors, such as PINE64 or OrangePi should work fine.
 Documentation and support are superior for the Raspberry Pi though, so I would go for the Pi personally.